carloslima/git-hub-travis/doc/git-hub-travis.md

 ## CONFIGURATION

+You will need your travis-ci API token, which you can get here: https://travis-ci.org/profile/ under the profile tab.

-This need to specify your Travis token in one of these ways:
+You need to specify your Travis token in one of these ways:

 * Set TRAVIS_CI_API_TOKEN environment variable.
 * `git hub config travis-ci-api-token <token>`